-A long lived asset is classified as held for sale when the Manager commits to a plan to sell, it is available for sale in its present condition, an active program to locate a buyer has been initiated, the sale is probable and expected to complete within a year, it is being actively marketed for sale, and there are unlikely to be significant changes to the plan of sale.
+Assets held for sale comprise residential real estate properties seized as collateral for loans in default.
+An asset is classified as held for sale when the Manager commits to a plan to sell, it is available for sale in its present condition, an active program to locate a buyer has been initiated, the sale is probable and expected to complete within a year, it is being actively marketed for sale, and there are unlikely to be significant changes to the plan of sale.
 Assets held for sale are measured at their estimated fair value less costs to sell.
 Fair value is estimated based on comparison to recent sales of properties of similar type, location, and quality.